swisscom/ruby-netsnmp/README.md

 $ gem install netsnmp
 ```

+## Features

+This gem provides:

+* Implementation in ruby of the SNMP Protocol for v3, v2c and v1 (most notable the rfc3414 and 3826).
+* Client/Manager API with simple interface for get, genext, set and walk.
+* No dependencies.
+* Support for concurrency and evented I/O.

 ## Why?

+If you look for snmp gems in ruby toolbox, you'll find a bunch.
-You may ask, why not just use the aforementioned?
-I'll try to sum up the reasons.
-The following list is almost related to them using FFI/native extensions and the netsnmp C library:
+You may ask, why not just use one of them?

+Most of them only implement v1 and v2, so if your requirement is to use v3, you're left with only 2 choices: [net-snmp](https://github.com/mixtli/net-snmp) (unmantained since 2013) and its follow-up [net-snmp2](https://github.com/jbreeden/net-snmp2), which started as a fork to fix some bugs left unattended.
+Both libraries wrap the C netsnmp library using FFI, which leaves them vulnerable to the following bugs (experienced in both libraries):

-* Lack of support for some specific netsnmp C versions.
+* Dependency of specific versions of netsnmp C package.
-* Memory Leaks (both leave the responsibility of cleaning pdus to the user, and this usually creates memory leak when the responses fail).
-* Unreliable on a ruby implementation other than 2.0.0-p576, that I know of at least.
+* Memory Leaks.
+* Doesn't work reliable in ruby > 2.0.0-p576, crashing the VM.
-* Network I/O not controlled by the Ruby VM, thereby blocking the GVL, and making it impossible to be used with evented IO (eventmachine, nio4r).
+* Network I/O done by the library, thereby blocking the GVL, thereby making all snmp calls block the whole ruby VM.
-* The default sync request calls block the whole VM, making multi-threading a non-factor, forcing you to resort to multiprocess for concurrency.
+  * This means, multi-threading is impossible.
+  * This means, evented I/O is impossible.

 All of these issues are resolved here.

-## Philosophy

-The main motto of the gem is: API economy.
-As less moving parts as possible.
-New features can be discussed and integrated, but they all must abide to this philosophy.

-The main purpose of this gem is: SNMP v3 support.
-Why?
-Security by default.
-Because it's the only one with authentication and security features integrated.

 ## Features

 * Client Interface, which supports SNMP v3, v2c, and v1
 * Supports get, getnext, set and walk calls.
-* Proxy support (for eventmachine/celluloid-io)
+* Proxy IO object support (for eventmachine/celluloid-io)
 * Ruby >= 2.1 support
 * Pure Ruby (no FFI)